Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Multi-Tangent Forward Gradients

 \subsection{Time Complexity of Forward Gradients}

 Computing a $k$-tangent forward gradient $\fgsum$ or $\fgmean$ has a time complexity of $\Ocal(k\cdot\ops(f))$ and aligns with the complexity of $k$ forward-mode AD passes (see \Cref{sub:background}).
 Constructing $G(V)^{-1}$ for $\frog$ introduces an additional overhead of $\Ocal(k^2n)$, which is dominated by $\Ocal(k\cdot\ops(f))$ when $k$ is restricted to small constants, but must be considered for arbitrarily large $k$.
-A detailed derivation of these complexities is given in \Cref{sub:appendix:complexity}.
-In both cases, the time complexity scales with $k$, which limits the applicability of multi-tangent forward gradients since there is only about a factor of two to gain over backpropagation~\citep{kaplanScalingLawsNeural2020}, making any value of $k$ beyond small constants rather impractical (\labelcref{rq:tradeoff}).
+In both cases, the time complexity scales with $k$, which limits the applicability of multi-tangent forward gradients since there is only about a factor of two to gain over backpropagation~\cite{kaplanScalingLawsNeural2020}, making any value of $k$ beyond small constants rather impractical (\labelcref{rq:tradeoff}).
 Despite the computational overhead, it is crucial to study the potential gain from multi-tangent forward gradients as the theoretical overhead may be partially offset by more efficient implementations, beneficial memory access patterns, and additional parallelization opportunities.

-\section{EVALUATION}
+\section{Evaluation}

+We evaluate multi-tangent forward gradients in terms of their approximation quality and optimization performance.
+We optimize multiple closed-form functions and train various neural networks on the image classification datasets MNIST~\cite{lecunMNIST1998} and CIFAR10~\cite{krizhevskyCIFAR2009} using cross-entropy loss and activity perturbation.
+We split \num{10000} samples from the training set to be used for validation, both during the learning rate search and for early stopping during training.
+We normalize the images but apply no other data augmentation.
+To highlight the differences between the gradients, we use stochastic gradient descent without momentum or learning rate schedule.
+All networks are trained for \num{200} epochs with early stopping after ten epochs without improvement, using a batch size of \num{64} for MNIST and \num{128} for CIFAR10.

+We use activity perturbation when training neural networks with forward gradients, which has been found to reduce the variance of forward gradients since the activations are typically of lower dimension than the weights~\cite{ren2023scaling}.
+Thus, $n$ corresponds to the total size of all activations.
+That is, we compute the forward gradients with respect to the output activation of a layer and determine the gradients of the layer-internal weights analytically based on the activation gradient.
+For this, we use the following definition of layers: for the fully-connected network, each fully-connected layer is considered together with its subsequent activation; for the residual network, each of the residual blocks is considered as a layer, with the processing both before and after the residual blocks grouped into another layer; finally, for the vision transformer, each encoder layer is considered as layer, with the input and output processing merged into the first and last layers, respectively.